SECURITY & VULNERABILITY DISCLOSURE POLICY

 1.0 Purpose and Commitment

-1.1 We want GeiG’s customers to be safe.
-If you find a security vulnerability, we want to know so we can fix it quickly.
+1.1 We want GeiG’s customers and users to be safe.
+If you discover a security vulnerability, please let us know so we can address it promptly.

-1.2 This policy explains what’s in scope, how to report, what testing is allowed, how we respond, and the protections we offer good-faith researchers.
+1.2 This policy explains what is in scope, how to report vulnerabilities, what testing is allowed, how we respond, and the protections we offer to good-faith security researchers.

-1.3 Standards alignment: We align our vulnerability disclosure and handling with ISO/IEC 29147 and ISO/IEC 30111, and our application security testing with OWASP ASVS and the OWASP Top 10.
-We commission external penetration tests by CREST-accredited providers at least annually and follow relevant UK NCSC VDP guidance.
+1.3 Standards alignment.
+We align our vulnerability disclosure and handling with ISO/IEC 29147 and ISO/IEC 30111, and our application security testing with OWASP ASVS and the OWASP Top 10.
+We commission external penetration testing by CREST-accredited providers at least annually and follow relevant UK NCSC VDP guidance.

 2.0 Scope (What You May Test)